National Tunnel and Mines Company

-In a news item about a fire at the surface works of the Utah Apex mine in Carr Fork, which destroyed the mine's two-story office, change house and machine shop, the watchman stated that the mine had not been out of production since 1959.
+In a news item about a fire at the surface works of the Utah Apex mine in Carr Fork, which destroyed the mine's two-story office, change house and machine shop, the watchman stated that the mine had been out of production since 1959.
 (Ogden Standard Examiner, August 31, 1964)

 July 11, 1965

 A new resident manager was appointed for all of Anaconda's properties in Utah and portions of Nevada.
-This included the International smelter, the Tooele Valley Railway, "the inactive copper holdings near Bingham Canyon."
+This included the International smelter, the Tooele Valley Railway, and "the inactive copper holdings near Bingham Canyon."
 (Salt Lake Tribune, July 11, 1965)

 The following comes from a 2005 report completed by the Denver office of the U. S. Environmental Protection Agency: